paulkry/topology-control/README.md

 # topology-control
-MMIT SGI 2025 topology control project
+MIT SGI 2025 topology control project

 All of this works at least with python 3.10: